 Guided Tour: Ghibli Museum and Hayao Miyazaki Movies Tour

 Official website: http://www.ghibli-museum.jp/en/

 Fun things to do in Tokyo

 Tokyo is quirky, Tokyo is weird...but one thing is for certain: Tokyo is the capital of fun.
 With so many fun things to do in Tokyo, you will be forgiven for wanting to further immerse yourself in the Japanese alternative culture.
-From anime, through unusual cafes and establishments, to crazy colourful costumes, Tokyo has something for your alter ego.
+From anime, through unusual cafes and establishments, to crazy colourful costumes, Tokyo is full of cool experiences.
+Here's what to do.